 - Spicy sausage potato and kale soup - Comforting soup with kale, beans, potatoes, and sausage.

-If you’ve enjoyed this Italian wedding soup recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Italian Wedding Soup with Turkey Meatballs Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Ingredients